Using fun icons on your website is pretty great, right?

 If you’re looking for a good set of icons to use online, Font Awesome is a great resource!
 They offer a huge set of free icons that can be used on your website as well as in your desktop apps — and are fully customizable and scalable to any size.

-Here’s how to get started with using Font Awesome icons on your WordPress website.
+Let’s get started!
+Here’s how to use Font Awesome icons on your WordPress website.

 #1.
 Set up Font Awesome to run on your website

 The first thing you’ll need to do is set up your site to be able to ‘connect’ to Font Awesome.
 You’ll need to copy a line of code which ‘calls’ the Font Awesome icon set, and paste it into the <head> of each page where you want to use Font Awesome.